SnakieJakie/Old-Spiders-Delight-Stuff/DOCABOUT.md

 ## OTEX (May)
 In May, I decided to change the map set, it was going to use ukiro's OTEX texture pack.
 It didn't get so far.

 NOTE, you will need to download OTEX from ukiro's website to view this map.
-I mean, you can, but it will look like shit.
+I mean, you can load it without it, but it will look like shit.
 [Download OTEX](https://doom.ukiro.com/about-otex/)

 ### Files